adamt-eng/remote-shutdown-csharp/README.md

 ## Overview
 Remote Shutdown is a Windows Service made in **C#**, that sets up an HTTP server to listen for shutdown commands over the network.
 When a valid request is received with the correct shutdown token, the program initiates a system shutdown on the local machine.

 > ℹ️ Want it in Python?
-Check out [remote-shutdown-csharp -py](https://github.com/adamt-eng/remote-shutdown-csharp -py)!
+Check out [remote-shutdown-py](https://github.com/adamt-eng/remote-shutdown-py)!

 ## Features
 - Remote shutdown functionality over the network.